xma711/notebook/machine_learning/sample_complexity/README.md

 If it is due to a large estimation error, then we can increase the sample size if possible.
 We can also consider reduce the hypothesis class complexity.
-(any other ways? check testbook chapter 11)
+(any other ways? check textbook chapter 11)

 again, estimation error is the difference between the sample error and the true best possible error.
 Again, when the hypothesis class becomes richer, the approximation error will drop while the estimation error increases (given the same sample size).